 Larry has been working as a Theatre Technician at OCU and in the Oklahoma City area since 2002.
 Striving to one day be a technical theatre teacher, he works with students at both OCU and Lyric Academy.
 Larry has held such titles as Head Carpenter, Effects Flyman and Head Flyman at Lyric Theatre.
 His current job duties in the OCU scene shop include welding, rigging, flying and carpentry.
 He is also an Instructor for the Stagecraft labs.

 Jessica is originally from Michigan, but has been working at OCU since 2005.
 She has served in the past as the occasional technical director and lighting designer, but spends most of her time in the scene shop building scenery.
 She also works with the Oklahoma City Ballet and serves as an instructor for the Stagecraft Labs at OCU.

 The administration of the School of Theatre is sharply focused on creating success in both the classroom and the stage.
 In addition, the administration has a proved track record in supporting student growth and they are active members within the Oklahoma City community.

-Mark Edward Parker, Ann Hundley Hoover chair and Dean of the Bass School of Music at Oklahoma City University, specializes in building arts education partnerships between academia, business, and communities and across international borders.
+Mark Edward Parker, Ann Hundley Hoover chair and Dean of the Bass School of Music and the School of Theatre at Oklahoma City University, specializes in building arts education partnerships between academia, business, and communities and across international borders.

 He is the recipient of Oklahoma's highest honor in the arts, the Governor's Arts Award.
 He is a member of the board of directors of Creative Oklahoma and of the National Association of Schools of Music, as well as founding president of the DaVinci Institute, an interdisciplinary arts and education think tank.